galthaus/ceph/README.md

 provides a hash containing all of the monitors that are a member of the cluster.

+The `ceph-mon` role provides the following attributes, all of which are automatically generated:

+* `ceph-mon_secret`, which contains the shared secret that the monitors use to validate and talk to each other.
+This secret is automatically generated then the role is bound to a deployment.

+* `ceph-mon-nodes`, which contains the complete list of all nodes and their addresses that will act as monitors.
+This list is dynamically generated, and will change as new nodes are bound to the ceph-mon role.

+* `ceph-admin-key`, which contains the secret key that grands admin access to the cluster.
+The key this attribute contains is generated the first time the ceph-mon nodes reach consensus.

+* `ceph-osd-key`, which contains the secret key that OSDs will use to talk to the mons.
+It is also automatically generated the first time the ceph-mon nodes reach consensus.

+* `ceph-mds-key`, which contains the secret key that the MDS servers will use to talk to the mons.
+It is also automatically generated the first time the ceph-mon nodes reach consensus.

 The `ceph-mon` role also has two flags -- the cluster flag, which we use to ensure that the annealer will not start working on the rest of the Ceph noderoles until all the `ceph-mon` nodes are active (and therefore